Circuit Design

 Bright Cap on Mix Pot

 The Mix pot acts as a voltage divider at audio frequencies.
 At low mix settings, it attenuates high frequencies more than low frequencies — the reverb tails lose their shimmer before they lose their body.
-A 47pF silver mica capacitor across the Mix pot wiper bypasses the pot for high frequencies, keeping the reverb "glassy" even when nearly blended out.
+A 47pF silver mica capacitor bridges the full pot, end to end (CCW lug 1 to CW lug 3), bypassing it for high frequencies and keeping the reverb "glassy" as the wiper approaches full-wet.
+Note: the bright cap goes across the two end lugs, not from a lug to the wiper.

 Why silver mica: Silver mica is stable to ±1% over temperature.
 A ceramic disc capacitor will add high-frequency distortion that's audible in reverb tails.
 Do not substitute.